jianghaochu/jianghaochu.github.io/content/Learning Materials for Econometrics.rst

 Over the years, I have used a number of books for Econometrics, statistics and machine learning either as a student, teaching assistant or lecturer.
-The books that I still keep hard copies with me are Econometric Analysis by William H. Greene, Time Series Analysis by James
-D. Hamilton and Introductory Econometrics by Jeffrey M. Wooldridge.
-The first two are great reference books for econometric theory and the last one comes very handy when looking for small economic datasets.
-Even though I enjoy reading hard copies more, but I am more and more inclined to have electronic copies when overall cost of carry is considered.
+Even though I enjoy reading hard copies more, I am more and more inclined to have electronic copies when overall costs of carry are considered.
 Given that more and more electronic books can be freely accessible online, I feel that there is little incentive to have a hard copy if you do not already own one.
-Below is a list of openly accessible books that I find really helpful.
+Below is a list of openly accessible books that I find helpful especially for people interested in econometrics, statistics, and machine learning.

 Econometrics
 ------------